-After several decades on sale, hybrids have gone from being a very niche proposition to being reasonably commonplace.
 Toyota has been a major player in bringing hybrid technology to the mainstream, with its flagship hybrid model being the Toyota Prius.
-The Japanese manufacturer has sold over 10 million hybrid vehicles, introducing the technology across most of its model range, from the Yaris supermini to the RAV4 SUV, as well as the Lexus UX self-charging hybrid.
+The Japanese manufacturer has sold more than 10 million hybrid vehicles, introducing the technology across most of its model range, from the Yaris supermini to the RAV4 SUV.

 This guide introduces how hybrid cars work and explains whether choosing one could save you money.

 How does a hybrid work?

 Most hybrid (or self-charging hybrid) cars feature a petrol engine (although diesel hybrids do exist), an electric motor and a small battery pack.
 As you drive along, some power from the engine and kinetic energy recuperated from slowing down and braking is used to charge the battery pack – this is what leads some manufacturers to use the term 'self-charging'.
 Then, as you accelerate, electricity from the batteries powers the electric motor and helps the car gain speed, making the petrol engine’s job easier and improving fuel economy.

 When enough charge is in the battery pack, most hybrid vehicles can also pull away just using electricity and travel for a short distance at low speeds, using no fuel at all.
 This can be particularly handy in traffic jams, car parks and town centres where you don’t want to create air pollution.